 100% tests passed ensures that your local installation is correct.

 $ sudo make install

-The last command copies the compiled libraries and usage examples into the installation directory
+The last command copies the compiled software into the installation